GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 with one node at each layer) provides a marginally lower value (0.0005 lower).

-### 03.2 Random Forest Regression

-Random Forests build multiple decision trees from the training data (Breiman, 2001).
-Using different data adds diversity to the models.
-Predictiobs are obtained through the average of examples that reach a leaf.
-Finally, the results are averaged along all the grown trees.

-The previous code is computationally expensive, but it ensures finding the best combination of hyperparameters.
-The following table presents the results of hyperparameter grid search.

-On the table we can see that **mtry** is constant at a value of 2 for all combinations of number of trees and minimum node size.
-Additionally values of minimum node size range either from 4 or 5.
-This simplifies the visualization of hyperparameters.

-Finally, the Random forest with optimal combination of hyperparameters can be trained.

-### 03.3 Artificial Neuronal Network (ANN)

-Artificial Neuronal Networks (ANN) model the relationship between input data and the output signal through a series of hidden layers each composed by a number of nodes (Lantz, 2015).
-The present work uses the R package “neuralnet” (Günther and Fritsch, 2010) to train ANN with backpropagation (Rumelhart et al., 1986).
-For the present work ANN topology is limited to having only one or two hidden layers.
-Number of nodes of hidden layer 1 ranges between 1 and 4 while number of nodes of hidden layer 2 ranges from 0 (no second hidden layer) to 4.
-All possible combination are tested.

-Cartesian grid search of ANN topology indicates that increasing the number of nodes in the first hidden layer decreases linear correlation with the outcome.
-On general Cartesian grid search of ANN topology indicates that increasing the number of layers and nodes results in lower values of *r*<sup>2</sup>.
-Thus, the most simple ANN architecture (one hidden layer with one node) provides the highest correlation coefficient (*r*<sup>2</sup> = 0.78).
-The second best topology (two hidden layers with one node at each layer) provides a marginally lower value (0.0005 lower).

 ``` r
 data.frame(nnet_model$results) %>%
   ggplot(aes(layer1, layer2, fill = Rsquared)) +